typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 Let's see an example
 --------------------

-Here's `Sized`, a simple type class to illustrate how to use the macros.
-The type class abstracts over the notion of having a size.
-We consider a size of zero to be "empty".
+Consider `Sized`, a type class that abstracts over the notion of having a size.
 Type class instances are provided for `Char`, `Map`, and `List`.
 Of course, users could provide their own instances as well.

 Here's the code: